Ceedrich/beaconExtender/README.md

 {
   // Defines the maximum number of beacon layers that will change the effect
   maxLayers: 6,
-  // Defines the method of calculating the beacon range
+  // Defines the method of calculating the effect range
   range: {
     /* Defines the type of the function.
        Can be either "EXPONENTIAL" or "LINEAR".
        The exponential function gets evaluated like
            f(layers) = param1 * param2 ^ layers
        The linear function gets evaluated like
            f(layers) = param1 * layers + param2
 	*/
     type: "LINEAR",
     // The first parameter of the function.
     param1: 10.0,